monoid-privacy/monoid/README.md

 ## Get started for free

-For a thorough guide, please check out our [docs](https://docs.monoid.co)

 ### Option 1.
 Two-line deploy
 1. Generate an encryption key with `openssl rand -base64 32`.
 2. Run `ENCRYPTION_KEY=[key generated in the previous step] docker compose up`.